CesiumGS/3d-tiles/Styling/README.md

 `Name is ${name}, order is ${order}`
 ```

-Bracket notation is used to access feature sub-properties or arrays.
+Bracket notation is used to access feature subproperties or arrays.
 For example:
 ```json
 {
     "temperatures" : {